 - Two 45-minute group session classes;

-- A trained AODEC staff member who leads the discussion, educates, and motivates students to make healthier, safer, and smarter choices related to alcohol and other drug use.
+- A trained SAVE Center staff member who leads the discussion, educates, and motivates students to make healthier, safer, and smarter choices related to alcohol and other drug use.

-- An interactive booklet for purchase that is used to facilitate students’ awareness of their usage patterns, and educate students on the risks and ways to prevent negative consequences.
+- Interactive materials that are used to facilitate students’ awareness of their usage patterns, and educate students on the risks and ways to prevent negative consequences.

 - Prevention skills such as